Helmholtz-AI-Energy/assas-data-hub/README.md

 ### Data

-The following meta information is extarcted during the upload and conversion process:
+The following meta information is extracted during the upload and conversion process:

 * Variables: List of extracted variables
 * Channels: Number of ectracted channels